scalawithcats/scala-with-cats/src/pages/codata/structural.md

 2. note the codata's destructors as possible sources of values in writing the method; and
 3. complete the method, using strategies such as following the types or structural corecursion and the methods identified above.

-Examples will make this clearer, but before we can see an example we need to define our stream type.
+Our first step is to define our stream type.
 As this is codata, it is defined in terms of its destructors.
 The destructors that define a `Stream` of elements of type `A` are:

 - a `head` of type `A`; and
 - a `tail` of type `Stream[A]`.